git-chglog/git-chglog/README.md

     4. <name>       - Commit contained in <name>.

 OPTIONS:
-  --init                      generate the git-chglog configuration file in interactive (default: false) --path value                Filter commits by path(s).
+  --init                         generate the git-chglog configuration file in interactive (default: false) --arg value [ --arg value ]    Pass arbitrary key=value arguments into your templates.
+Can use multiple times.
+  --path value                   Filter commits by path(s).
 Can use multiple times.
   --config value, -c value       specifies a different configuration file to pick up (default: ".chglog/config.yml") --template value, -t value     specifies a template file to pick up.
 If not specified, use the one in config --repository-url value         specifies git repo URL.
 If not specified, use 'repository_url' in config --output value, -o value       output path and filename for the changelogs.
 If not specified, output to stdout --next-tag value               treat unreleased commits as specified tags (EXPERIMENTAL) --silent                       disable stdout output (default: false) --no-color                     disable color output (default: false) [$NO_COLOR] --no-emoji                     disable emoji output (default: false) [$NO_EMOJI] --no-case                      disable case sensitive filters (default: false) --tag-filter-pattern value     Regular expression of tag filter.
 Is specified, only matched tags will be picked --jira-url value               Jira URL [$JIRA_URL] --jira-username value          Jira username [$JIRA_USERNAME] --jira-token value             Jira token [$JIRA_TOKEN] --sort value                   Specify how to sort tags; currently supports "date" or by "semver" (default: date) --help, -h                     show help (default: false) --version, -v                  print the version (default: false)

 EXAMPLE: